SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

    ---

 3. **What did you find challenging about trying to understand your paper?
 Although the task may have felt generally challenging, try to get specific here.**
-	1. Specifically to this paper, trying to understand ARIMA
+	1. Specifically to this paper, trying to understand ARIMA was by far the most complex part.

 	---